-Environmental changes: Many plants are extremely sensitive about changes in their environment, including drastic differences in temperature, light or irrigation.
+Environmental changes: Many plants are extremely sensitive to changes in their environment, including drastic differences in temperature, light, or irrigation.
 This often happens when a new plant is moved from a greenhouse environment to your home, when outdoor plants are moved indoors for the winter, or after a plant is repotted or divided.
 Sometimes, a plant may rebel when it’s moved to a different room.
 Often (but not always), houseplant leaf drop due to environmental changes is temporary and the plant will rebound.

 Temperature: Often, excessive heat or cold drafts are to blame for a houseplant dropping leaves.
 Keep plants away from drafty doors and windows.
 Be careful of placing plants on windowsills, which may be too hot in the summer and too cold in the winter.
-Keep plants away from fireplaces, air conditioners and heat vents.
+Keep plants away from fireplaces, air conditioners, and heat vents.

-Fertility problems: If you notice leaves are turning yellow before they fall, the plant may be lacking certain nutrients.
+Fertilization problems: If you notice leaves are turning yellow before they fall, the plant may be lacking certain nutrients.
 Fertilize regularly during spring and summer using a product formulated for indoor plants.

-Water: Don’t jump to the conclusion that dry soil is to blame when leaves are falling off houseplants, as the problem may be due to either over- or under-watering.
+Water: Don’t jump to the conclusion that dry soil is to blame when leaves are falling off houseplants, as the problem may be due to either over or underwatering.
 Although some indoor plants like consistently moist (but never soggy) soil, most plants shouldn’t be watered until the top of the potting mix feels slightly dry.
 Use lukewarm water, as very cold water may cause houseplant leaf drop, especially during the winter months.